IMOS-AnimalTracking/remora/README.md

 ![](vignettes/images/env_extract/env_extract_plot6.png)

 ## Overview
-re*mo*ra is a R package enabling the integration of animal acoustic telemetry data with oceanographic observations collected by ocean observing programs.
+re**mo**ra is a R package enabling the integration of animal acoustic telemetry data with oceanographic observations collected by ocean observing programs.
 It includes functions for:
-- performing robust quality-control of acoustic telemetry data,
+- performing robust quality-control of acoustic telemetry data as described in [Hoenner et al. 2018](https://doi.org/10.1038/sdata.2017.206)
-- identifying available satellite-derived and sub-surface in situ oceanographic datasets coincident and collocated with the animal movement data,
+- identifying available satellite-derived and sub-surface *in situ* oceanographic datasets coincident and collocated with the animal movement data
-- extracting and appending these environmental data to animal movement data,
+- extracting and appending these environmental data to animal movement data
-- interactively exploring animal movements in space and time.
+- interactively exploring animal movements in space and time

-Whilst the functions in re*mo*ra were primarily developed to work with acoustic telemetry data, with some minor data formatting, they will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).
+Whilst the functions in re**mo**ra were primarily developed to work with acoustic telemetry data, with some minor data formatting, they will work with other spatio-temporal ecological datasets (eg. satellite telemetry, species sightings records, fisheries catch records).

 ## Installation
+re**mo**ra requires R version > 3.5

 You will need the remotes package to install re**mo**ra:

 ```r